KandilKhaled/neocortexapi/UseHtmSerilaizer - copia.md

 -Expected parameters:

-1. A Dictionary object that contains the key-value pairs to be serialized.
+1. A Dictionary object that contains the key-value pairs to be serialized

 2. StreamWriter object named sw that will be used to write the serialized string to an output stream.
 	It is possible to have as an argument instead of the generic class Dictionary a simple variable like a double, int, string, etc. In this case, we will be formatting those arguments passed to the method.
 -Return value: none

--Example:
+-Example
 ```
  public void SerializeValue(Dictionary<int, int> keyValues, StreamWriter sw)
         {